librenms/librenms/doc/Extensions/Smokeping.md

 After saving the config file, verify your Nginx config file syntax is OK with `sudo nginx -t`, then restart Nginx with `sudo systemctl restart nginx`

-You should be able to load the Smokeping web interface at `http://yourhost/smokeping`
+You should be able to load the SmokePing web interface at `http://yourhost/smokeping`

 #### Nginx Password Authentification